Who is Choose Energy?

 What happens when the plan I sign up for ends?

-You should receive a notice in the mail from your supplier at least 30 days before your contract expires, alerting you that it’s time to renew your contract or shop for a new one.
+You should receive a notice from your supplier at least 30 days before your contract expires, alerting you that it’s time to renew your contract or shop for a new one.

 If you do nothing, you will likely be moved to a plan your provider picks for you, which may not the best available deal.